AustinK-Code/SMASH-Recipe-Generator/README.md

-# SMASH-Recipe-Generator
+# BeerCalculator
-Generates a random malt and hop for a SMASH homebrew recipe
+Week 5 Java bootcamp - calculator to give an amount of grain needed to make a specific alcohol % beer.
+Along with a hop and malt to use in a SMASH recepie